zama-ai/concrete-ml/docs/getting-started/pip_installing.md

 ## Using Docker

-Concrete-ML can be installed using Docker by either pulling the latest image or a specific version:
+Concrete ML can be installed using Docker by either pulling the latest image or a specific version:

 ```shell
 docker pull zamafhe/concrete-ml:latest